the-neuro-catalyst/llm/README.md

     * [Between the lines (Guardrails+ETC)](./cognitive-control-mechanisms/fundamental/between-the-lines)
 *   Coming Soon!
 The Underlying Mechanisms Behind What Sam Altman, Elon Musk, and Dario Amodei Say About AI Hacking
 *   Coming Soon!
 How Subconscious Control Shapes the Real World
 *   Coming Soon!
-Why Statistics Are Never Neutral
+Why Statistics Are Never World
+*   Coming soon!
+Patterns of creators and service providers using AI tools to diminish user dignity as a mechanism of control.
 *   Coming Soon!
 A list of phrases AI uses to "Soften Its Tone".
 *   Coming Soon!
 Why Self-Awareness and Internal Processing Aren't Taught as Basic Life Skills
 *   Coming soon!
 Facts that will make you lose your fear of SLAPP lawsuits once and for all.
 I'll take you deeper than just a legal perspective—into something even those who created these laws don't fully understand.